-All incoming first-year students who do not test as “calculus-ready” are invited to join the virtual program.
+All incoming first-year students who do not place as “calculus-ready” are invited to join the virtual program.
 It is highly recommended to all students who qualify.

 This would apply to anyone who placed in precalculus courses MATH 117, MATH 118, MATH 124, MATH 125, and/or MATH 126.

-While it is not a required program, the college sees higher success rates with students who complete calculus (MATH 157 or MATH 160) by the fall or spring semester of their first year.
+While it is not a required program, the college sees higher success rates with students who complete calculus (MATH 160) by the fall or spring semester of their first year.